eliminaterabies/egfR0/README.md

 ## Current plan

 We are using the slow/ slowtarget/ pair _both_ for faster compilation, _and_ for sharing non-sensitive files that people can use to replicate the downstream part of our work.

-Note that bitten.rds contains dog-specific information, and should not be share (unlike bitten.rda, which has only summary inforamton)
+It would be fun to make a separate share/ directory.

 ## to get up and running...